 Glutamine helps with low blood sugar, may help eliminate the strong desire for something sweet when opened on to the tongue, and is very healing for the digestive system

-- Pure Encapsulations Glutamine 500mg: L-glutamine (free-form) 500 mg, vitamin C (as ascorbyl palmitate) 5 mg.
+- Pure Encapsulations L-Glutamine 500mg: L-glutamine (free-form) 500 mg, vitamin C (as ascorbyl palmitate) 5 mg.
 The capsules can be swallowed or the capsule can be opened on to the tongue

 Supplements for low GABA (stiff and tense muscles, anxious, panic attacks, use sugar/wine to relax)

 GABA helps to raise GABA levels.
 I find GABA to be most effective when taken sublingually or opened on to the tongue.
 I find GABA to be more effective than pharmaGABA for most of my clients.
-I don’t ever use phenibut.
-Here are some GABA products that I like.
+I don’t ever use Phenibut (which the FDA recently removed from non-prescription use).
+Here are some GABA products that I like and use with clients.

-- Source Naturals GABA Calm.
-This is a pleasant-tasting sublingual product that you can buy at your local health-store and some online stores.
-Emerson does not carry it (yet!).
-This is my most popular and most effective form of GABA I use with my clients.
+Source Naturals GABA Calm.
+This is a pleasant-tasting sublingual product that is my most popular and most effective form of GABA I use with my clients.

-- ProThera 500mg GABA: GABA (Gamma-aminobutyric acid) 500 mg.
-You will likely need to open this up and start with less than a full capsule during the day (a full capsule may be fine at night)
+ProThera 500mg GABA: GABA (gamma-aminobutyric acid) 500 mg.
+You will likely need to open this up and start with less than a full capsule during the day (a full capsule may be fine at night for some individuals)